Class Geometry

 specification precise and unambiguous.
 NTS uses a canonical form for

-s returned from overlay methods.
+Geometrys returned from overlay methods.
 The canonical

-which is simple and noded:
+form is a Geometry which is simple and noded:

 Simple means that the Geometry returned will be simple according to

-the NTS definition of IsSimple
+the NTS definition of IsSimple.

-Noded applies only to overlays involving LineString
+Noded applies only to overlays involving LineStrings.
+It

-means that all intersection points on LineString
+means that all intersection points on LineStrings will be

-present as endpoints of LineString
+present as endpoints of LineStrings in the result.

 This definition implies that non-simple geometries which are arguments to